Goals Based Investing

 Are you giving yourself the best chance of success?

-Before you start investing, defining your goals will help you to plan and budget and will also help you understand which investments may be right for you.
+Defining your goals will help you to understand which savings vehicle may be right for you.

-Generally, the sooner you start saving or investing, the better chance you may have of seeing results.
-Match your long-term investment goals with your short-term lifestyle aspirations.
-Once you have defined what your goals and time frames are, review your budget.
-Be realistic about what you can afford to put aside for your investments.
+Generally the sooner you start saving or investing, the better chance you have of achieving the results you want.
+Be realistic about what you can afford to put aside for your investments; always keep sufficient funds for any known expenditure and as a buffer in case of an emergency.

 1. Goals